pingwin02/slides-ui/src/slides/Examples/Slides Example/Slides Example.md

     * start HTTP server,
     * display preview in browser,
     * add markdown file for course or topic,
-    * add CSS styles if needs some additional styling,
+    * add CSS styles if some additional styling is needed,
     * generate PDF.

 ---